-In the video that outraged the nation, George Floyd is shown lying face-down on the street for nearly nine minutes, begging for his life, while a Minneapolis Police officer, Derek Chauvin, presses a knee into the back of his neck and three other officers look on and then two participate in holding Floyd down.
+In the video that outraged the nation, George Floyd is shown lying face-down on the street for nearly nine minutes, begging for his life, while a Minneapolis Police officer, Derek Chauvin, presses a knee into the back of his neck and three other officers look on, two of them eventually participating in holding Floyd down.
 Watching the video, those nine minutes in which Floyd stops breathing, then dies, seem to last an eternity.
-Yet the racial inequities — in the criminal justice system and beyond — that helped facilitate his murder and fueled the unrest that followed have festered for generations.
+Yet the racial inequities — in the criminal justice system and beyond — that helped facilitate his killing and fueled the unrest that followed have festered for generations.

 Racial profiling and police killings are two dimensions of these inequities particularly painful to many in St. Paul.
 Before George Floyd, and the four Minneapolis officers who participated in his killing, all since fired from the department and charged with murder or aiding and abetting murder, there was Philando Castile, a Black man who worked at St. Paul’s Central High School.
 July 6 marks the fourth anniversary of the day Castile was killed during a traffic stop while obeying a St. Anthony police officer’s instructions regarding his legally licensed firearm.
 The officer, Jeronimo Yanez, was acquitted of wrongdoing.

 Other inequities have also lingered — and in some cases widened — in the community, sharpening racial divisions.
 African Americans were the only racial or ethnic group in St. Paul whose poverty rate grew over the latest measurable period, according to the U.S. Census Bureau.
 It soared to 42 percent, the highest among any such group in the city.
 Disparities extend to education, where two out of the city’s top three public high schools, as ranked by GreatSchools.org, have a student body that is less than 15 percent Black, despite that Black students make up more than a quarter of the high school district.